yashpant/FlyByLogic/README.md

 ./bin/FBL
 ```

-## Running the Code
+## STEP-3: Running the Code
-To Visulaize default missions which are already saved, run RunAllExamples.m
+To Visulaize default missions which are already saved, run RunAllExamples.m.
+Edit parameters in individual files called in it to run different cases.
+If you have the hsl routines, change the solver from mumps to ma27 in the solver options for the individual files.

 To perform custom missions open and run GUI/Mission_GUI.m

 See the instructions listed in GUI User Manual.pdf

 ## Note
 Make sure that Casadi, CVX, MPT3 are in the right path.

 Mission_GUI.m will invoke AATC_cpp by default to plan the mission.
 This can be changed to Matlab solver by XXXXXXXXXXX.
 However C++ solver is faster the Matlab solver by XXXX sec.